babelouest/glewlwyd/docs/CLIENT_DATABASE.md

 Check this option if you want to use this backend as read-only.
 All client properties such as e-mail, name, password, scopes can't be modifier with Glewlwyd, even administrators.

+### PKBDF2 iterations (SQLite3)

+Number of iterations for the password digest in SQlite3 databases only.
+Currently (2021), it's recommended to iterate at least 100 000 times.

 ### Use the same connection as Glewlwyd server

 Uncheck this option if you want to use a different database that will store the clients.
 The new database must have the structure already present.
 Use one of the following script to initialize the database: